The belt squat is a squat accessory exercise that reduces the level of spinal loading and compression compared with a traditional barbell back squat.

 Pro Tip

 If you want to target more of your glutes, you can hold onto a railing in front of you and lean back as you lower your hips to the floor.
-As well, you can take a wider stance, turning the movement into a sumo belt squat, which will target more of the glutes.
+You can also take a wider stance, turning the movement into a sumo belt squat, which will target more of the glutes.

 2. Banded Belt Squat

 The banded belt squat is a belt squat variation that requires minimal equipment.
-Rather than using plates or dumbbells, all you need is one or two bands to load the exercise.
+Rather than using plates or dumbbells, you only need one or two bands to load the exercise.

 Depending on your level of strength, you may need heavy resistance bands to get the desired training effect.
 Usually, 2-4-inch bands are optimal.
-My recommendation is to pick up a set of purple and black Rubber Banditz Bands from Amazon (click to check today’s price).
+I recommend picking up a set of purple and black Rubber Banditz Bands.

 The 2-1/4 inch and 4-inch thickness will provide enough resistance for most people.